henrikvilhelmberglund/Tutorials/src/lib/md/004 - Viewing (and debugging) a Live Server project using the Edge Devtools extension.md

 - It is important to note that these will need to be on a line below the variable definition if you want to log its value (or you will just get back undefined).

-- To get the value of a variable or any expression just surround it with curly braces, so if we had a variable myVariable it would be {myVariable}.
+- To get the value of a variable or any expression just surround it with curly braces, so if we had a variable myVariable it would be myVariable inside curly braces.

 - One of the powerful features of logpoints is that it doesn't trigger a file save so you can keep your website state (without it refreshing your Live Server page) but it is still possible to add and edit all the logpoints.